Louis Thomas Jérôme Auzoux: The anatomical models factory in Saint-Aubin-d'Écrosville

 The success met in France and abroad by his anatomical reproductions, due to their technicity and accuracy led the Dr. Auzoux to found a workshop in his birthplace village Saint-Aubin-d'Écrosville (Eure, France).

 The number of workers grew and by 1868, more than eighty men and women were employed to produce hundred of pieces sold worldwide each year.
 A shop was also opened 8 rue du Paon in Paris in 1833, that would ship sales in France and other countries.

 When Louis Auzoux died in 1880, his clastic anatomical models were internationally known and his society prosperous.

 The competition and multiplication of other kinds of teaching aids for the study of anatomy (photography, video, digital models, plastination...) led the Auzoux firm to turn to other materials, like cheaper resin models in the 1980s, then close in the early 2000s.

 The Musée de l'Ecorché opened in nearby Le Neubourg (Eure, France) with a collection of production tools and models salvaged from the closing factory, and the input of former workers on techniques used.

 The personal archives of Dr Louis Auzoux are kept in the French national archives (Archives nationales) under shelf number 242AP.
+The origins of Auzoux’s teaching model empire, with a special emphasis on his smaller botanical collection is discussed in the essay, “Dr Louis Auzoux and his collection of papier-mâché flowers, fruits and seeds.”